rmMinusR/ItemAnvil/README.md

 # Item Anvil: modular RPG-style items

-An RPG-style item ecosystem.
+**Item Anvil** is a flexible and highly customizable RPG-style item ecosystem.
 Designer-friendly, with a drag-and-drop workflow built on ScriptableObjects.
 Easy-to-understand expressive scripting syntax.

+Just like GameObjects have component scripts, items gain functionality by adding properties.

 ## Getting started
 ### Installing